php-fig/fig-standards/proposed/phpdoc.md

 ### 5.2.
 Description

-The Description is OPTIONAL but SHOULD be included when the "Structural Element", which this DocBlock precedes, contains more operations, or more complex operations, than can be described in the Summary alone.
+The Description is OPTIONAL but SHOULD be included when the "Structural Element" contains more complexity than can be described by the Summary alone.

-Any application parsing the Description is RECOMMENDED to support the Markdown mark-up language for this field so that it is possible for the author to provide formatting and a clear way of representing code examples.
+Any application parsing the Description is RECOMMENDED to support the Markdown mark-up language, to make it possible for the author to provide formatting and a clear way of representing code examples.

-Common uses for the Description are (amongst others):
+Common uses for the Description:

-* To provide more detail than the Summary on what this method does.
+* To provide more detail on what this method does than the Summary can do
-* To specify of what child elements an input or output array, or object, is composed.
+* To specify of what child elements an array / object is composed
-* To provide a set of common use cases or scenarios in which the "Structural Element" may be applied.
+* To provide a set of common use cases or scenarios in which the "Structural Element" may be applied

 ### 5.3.
 Tags